pme problem in 4.0.3 results in memory allocation crash

 I guess I can do a workaround -- I'm just trying to reproduce a calculation I did in 3.3.x; if 4.x can't handle it I'll just have to revisit 3.3.x and redo with something 4.x can handle.

-#6 Updated by David van der Spoel about 11 years ago
+#6 Updated by David van der Spoel over 11 years ago

 The problem happens when the B array is being allocated (that is because of free energy there are two FFT grids).
 Is this the difference between having charges off and on, that when you rum them on you turn on free enrgy as well?

 Nevertheless, the 2Gb limit is per block of memory even on 32 bit machine, as far as I know, so it shouldn't be a problem.
 Both machines I used for testing had 4 Gb RAM, one was an Apple (32 bit) the other an x86_64 Linux box.

-#7 Updated by David Mobley about 11 years ago
+#7 Updated by David Mobley over 11 years ago

 The B array should be allocated in all cases -- in all cases I have free_energy on and there is a different B state; it is just that in the cases that work, the B state has modified charges on the solute, and in the cases that don't work (in 4.0.3), the A and B states have zero charges on the solute and it is the LJ interactions that are being modified.